 - Aggravated assault (may be charged as 4th, 3rd, or 2nd degree crime)

 - Manslaughter (aggravated manslaughter is a crime of the 1st degree)

 - Robbery (without a weapon; armed robbery is a more serious offense)

 - Property theft crimes (if property value is $75,000 or more)

 - Second-degree murder (murder may also be charged as a 1st degree crime)

 - Shoplifting (if full retail value is $75,000 or more)

-Attorneys at our Freehold, NJ criminal defense law firm have handled hundred of trials and more than 100 felony jury trials and have experience defending individuals against serious criminal cases involving municipal, state and federal crimes.
+Attorneys at our Jersey City, NJ criminal defense law firm have handled hundred of trials and more than 100 felony jury trials and have experience defending individuals against serious criminal cases involving municipal, state and federal crimes.

 We operate on a “trial first, negotiations second,” premise.

 The stakes in every criminal case are high.
 No matter how the evidence seems to stack up, we believe there is ALWAYS a defense worth pursuing.
-You owe it to yourself to contact our firm today for a free consultation, call us at 732-303-7857.
+You owe it to yourself to contact our firm today using the form on this page or calling 844-204-2426 for a free consultation.
 Our clients can reach us 24 hours a day, 7 days a week via our office.